 The Rural West Initiative is made possible by generous support from the Spencer F. and Cleone P. Eccles Foundation.

 We knew that in order to solve some of the rural West’s biggest challenges, we needed to hear directly from those impacted.
 Our listening campaign has taken us through eight Western states - Idaho, Utah, California, Oregon, Montana, New Mexico, Washington and Nevada - and in each rural town we visited, we convened community members, local experts and elected officials to better understand what we were up against.
 We also conducted several polls in the West to gain insight into public attitudes toward land management, economic development, health services, the role the federal government should play, and more.

 From listening, we moved on to developing and presenting our research, and now, we are entering a phase of exploring solutions with with local experts and stakeholders to improve the quality of life in rural Western communities.
 Through research and conferences, we seek to join and energize a conversation between journalists and scholars, citizens, nongovernmental groups and policymakers, about a region that still holds powerful sway over our national imagination and our future.

 Each year since 2012, the project has convened the Eccles Family Rural West Conference to share knowledge and ideas about the rural West.
-The most recent conference, held in Park City, Utah, in April 2019, considered a range of topics from economic development to cultural divides in the amenity West.
+The most recent conference, held in Pocatello, Idaho, in April 2022, considered pressing climate and economic challenges in the rural west, including wildfire, water and ranching.

 950 W Plum St, Fort Collins, CO 80521

 Our interdisciplinary conference brings together academics, practitioners, and policymakers to share knowledge and ideas about the rural…

 Idaho State University